RathodAnilT/PHP-Tutorial/README.md

 - The while loop does not run a specific number of times, but checks after each iteration if the condition is still true.

 - The condition does not have to be a counter, it could be the status of an operation or any condition that evaluates to either true or false.

+## The break Statement
+- With the break statement we can stop the loop even if the condition is still true: